 God the Father

-We believe God the Father created all things in six literal days for His glory according to His own will (Genesis 1:1-31; Ephesians 3:9; Revelation 4:11), through His Son, Jesus Christ (John 1:3; Colossians 1:15-17; Hebrews 1:2).
+We believe God the Father made heaven and earth, the sea, and all that is in them, in six literal days for His glory according to His own will (Exodus 20:11; Genesis 1:1-31; Ephesians 3:9; Revelation 4:11), through His Son, Jesus Christ (John 1:3; Colossians 1:15-17; Hebrews 1:2).
 He exercises sovereign headship over all creation, providence, and redemption (Ps 103:19; Rom 11:36), and He has decreed for His own glory all things that come to pass (Ephesians 1:11).

 God the Son